Oliver-Binns/Versioning/README.md

 ```

+You can optionally pass through a `CONTAINS_BREAKING_CHANGE` flag for the API, which will enforce that breaking changes use a commit name containing `!` to denote a breaking change.

 2. Release new version when you merge code based on the conventional commit used.
 (i.e. increment `MAJOR` for breaking change, `MINOR` for features, `PATCH` for fixes)